pulumi/terraform-provider-google-beta/website/docs/r/compute_instance_template.html.markdown

 ## Using with Instance Group Manager

 Instance Templates cannot be updated after creation with the Google Cloud Platform API.
-In order to update an Instance Template, Terraform will destroy the existing resource and create a replacement.
-In order to effectively use an Instance Template resource with an [Instance Group Manager resource][1], it's recommended to specify `create_before_destroy` in a [lifecycle][2] block.
+In order to update an Instance Template, this provider will create a replacement.
+In order to effectively use an Instance Template resource with an [Instance Group Manager resource][1].
 Either omit the Instance Template `name` attribute, or specify a partial name with `name_prefix`.
 Example:

 ```hcl
 resource "google_compute_instance_template" "instance_template" {